 Zoom Out: Comparison Table of the Best Routers Under $100

 We’ve curated this comparison table to help you find the best router under $100 for your setup.
 The options are listed in price-ascending order and categorized by features.
 Need more info?
 Click the product name to Zoom In for a closer look.

-Zoom In: A Closer Look at the Best Routers Under $100 in 2019
+Zoom In: A Closer Look at the Best Routers Under $100

 Next, let’s take a closer look to find the best router under $100 on the market.

 Our pick for the best router under $50

 If you’re on a tight budget, the Linksys AC1000 is the way to go.
 Offering speeds up to 1 Gbps via 2.4 and 5 GHz dual-bands, you can expect fast and reliable performance at a fraction of the cost.
 Moreover, this best wireless router under $50 offers a simple plug-and-play setup.
 Quit worrying about the technical mumbo jumbo and get back to gaming today.

 - Plug-and-play setup and installation

 - Simultaneous 2.4 + 5 GHz bands for enhanced speed

 - WPA2 encryption w/ SPI firewall for advanced security